 Sex is not a weapon to use against your spouse; sex is a weapon to use against Satan.

-I don’t know how often my future husband and I will end up having sex after we marry, but I hope it is the exception, and not the norm, to not “play” together every day post-marriage.
-Why not glorify God, fight Satan, and pleasure each other every day?
+I don’t know how often my future husband and I will have sex after we marry, but I hope it is the exception, and not the norm, to not “play” together.
+Why not glorify God, fight Satan, and delight in each other as often as possible?
 Sounds like a win-win to me.